bertrandrichard01/python-scripts/README.md

-# Add data to database
+# Add data to multi-year database

-This script was made in a context of remote sensing for agriculture monitoring, in order to add field data (GPS points) in a multiannual shapefile (polygon) and help in photo-interpretation step to finally produce sampling data for training and validation.
+This script was made in a context of remote sensing for agriculture monitoring, in order to add field data (GPS points) in a multi-year shapefile (polygon) and help in photo-interpretation step to finally produce sampling data for training and validation.

 ## What does the script do?